Archive Social Media and Violence in Teenagers: Understanding the Impact

 Table of contents:

 The higher rates of crime and violence committed by teens in the past decade or so can indicate a connection to their prevalent use of social media.
-The amount of aggressive content spread all over various social media platforms has been normalizing violence in general, desensitizing people to the pain and suffering of others; even going as far as promoting violent behavior.
+The aggressive content spread all over various social media platforms has been normalizing violence in general, desensitizing people to the pain and suffering of others.
+It has even been going as far as promoting violent behavior.

-Though surely not the sole contributing factor to the high rate of violent behavior among youths, social media is definitely an extremely powerful component.
+Though surely not the sole contributing factor to the high rate of risky behavior in adolescence, social media is definitely an extremely powerful component.
 Even if it doesn’t directly drive youngsters to commit acts of violence – which many experts believe it does – it still acts as a strong catalyst, speeding up aggressive reactions.

 There is limited research on how social media increases violence and risky behaviors in teens.
-However, some studies show that the quality of online content viewed by youths can be a contributing factor to their violence.
+However, some studies show a connection between social media and violence.
+They indicate that the quality of online content viewed by youth can be a contributing factor to their violence.
 Youngsters who committed serious crimes were found to have viewed violent content on the internet.
 Needless to say, social media platforms are filled with violent content.
-On platforms like Instagram, where all content is available to anyone above thirteen years of age, your child can’t help but take a toe-depth dip – to say the least – in this sea of violence.
+On platforms like Instagram, where all content is available to all people aged thirteen and above, your child can’t help but take a toe-depth dip – to say the least – in this sea of violence.

 Violence as a Contagious Disease